 “I am a revolutionary at heart now and I’ve got to run, even though it might be the downfall of my career.“

-Chisholm was first elected to Congress in 1968 and when she stepped onto the floor of the House of Representatives, her constituents knew it was not about her race or gender, but for her fearless fight for what she believed to be right.
+Chisholm was first elected to Congress in 1968 and when she stepped onto the floor of the House of Representatives, her constituents knew it was not about her race or gender.

 “I have no intention of just sitting quietly and observing.
 I intend to speak out immediately in order to focus on the nation’s problems.”

-Can you even imagine being a woman, or even being black in Congress in that era?
-Much less a black female.
+Can you even imagine being a woman, or even being a black person in Congress in that era (much less a black female)?
 The men in Congress did not respect her, she stood out and they didn’t get her.
-Yet, Chisholm never backed down.
+Yet, Chisholm persevered; she never backed down.
 She didn’t go to Washington DC to get along with the gentlemen, she went to change things.

 “They think I am trying to take power from them.
 The black man must step forward, but that doesn’t mean the black woman must step back.
 But, being a woman is a bigger drawback for me than being black.“